-

 • and the evaluation of thermal stability to characterize the overall behavior of the product.

-• These combined tests ensure a complete characterization of the safety profile of formulations, from development to marketing.
+• These combined tests ensure a complete characterization of the safety profile of formulations, from development to market launch.

 YesWeLab Services

-YesWeLab works with a network of ISO 17025 and/or COFRAC accredited partner laboratories , specialized in toxicology, photobiology and cosmetic clinical trials .
+YesWeLab works with a network of partner laboratories accredited to ISO 17025 and/or COFRAC , specializing in toxicology, photobiology, and cosmetic clinical trials .

-Our experts select the protocol best suited to your matrix, whether it is a raw ingredient, a cosmetic prototype or a finished product .
+Our experts select the protocol best suited to your matrix, whether it's a raw ingredient, a cosmetic prototype, or a finished product .

 Back to top